jussisaurio/mnist-ts/README.md

 # Neural network from scratch in TypeScript

 Zero-dependency neural network trained to recognize handwritten digits from the MNIST dataset.
 The stored src/model.json file has an accuracy of 94.3% on the test set.
-The training performance is horrible and I don't _really_ know what I'm doing, but who cares.
+The training performance is not very good. :)

 ## Install